procyberian/ccsf/README.md

 ccsf : call center software framework Call Center Software Suite for everyone

+# ccsf

+Call Center Software Suite for audio, video and text communication, and remote control for supporting customers.

+# Our Technologies

+* Go for backend and server side(Erlang will replace Go)
+* Python for web interface and web applications

 # License

 ccsf : call center software framework Call Center Software Suite for everyone